kUrOSH1R0oo/Kiroku/README.md

 - **Base64 Encoding**: Encodes screenshots in base64 format before transmission to reduce the payload size.
 - **Platform Compatibility**: Designed to work seamlessly on multiple platforms with minimal configuration changes.

+## Server Features

+- **Keystroke Logging**: Receives and logs keystrokes from the payload, saving them to a specified file.
+- **Clipboard Data Capture**: Captures clipboard content from the payload and saves it to a specified file.
+Optionally logs clipboard data based on user preference.
+- **Screenshot Handling**: Receives base64-encoded screenshots from the payload, decodes them, and saves them as PNG files in a specified directory.
+- **Victim IP Logging**: Logs the IP address of the victim alongside captured data to identify the source.
+- **JSON Parsing and Error Handling**: Parses incoming data in JSON format and handles errors like invalid JSON or server issues with detailed logging.
+- **Customizable Configuration**: Allows customization of the server port, file paths for saved keystrokes, clipboard data, and screenshot storage directory.
+- **Threaded Execution**: Handles incoming POST requests concurrently, ensuring smooth and efficient server performance.
+- **Logging**: Provides detailed logging of all activities, including received data, errors, and server operations.
+- **Session Persistence**: Automatically reconnects and continues sessions if the server is restarted while the payload is still running, ensuring uninterrupted data capture.

 ## Installation